 Significant use cases in finance include:

-how can Infosys BPM help you harness the power of AI in finance?
+how can Infosys BPM help you harness the power of (artificial intelligence) AI in finance?

-The path to successful generative AI implementation begins with a sharp focus on a strategic roadmap, practical use cases, and a clear vision.
-By aligning generative AI strategy with business goals, prioritising risk mitigation, and empowering the workforce, enterprises can stay ahead of the curve and build a competitive edge.
+The path to successful generative AI implementation begins with a sharp focus on a strategic roadmap, practical use cases, and clear vision.
+By aligning generative AI strategy with business goals, prioritizing risk mitigation, and empowering the workforce, enterprises can stay ahead of the curve and build a competitive edge.
+Infosys BPM specializes in helping financial institutions navigate the complexities of AI implementation, from initial strategy development to full-scale deployment and optimization.

 A successful generative AI strategy for business goes far beyond technical capabilities – it demands forward-looking leadership and smart execution.
-Businesses that act with purpose and foresight can seize this opportunity and shape the new era of value and innovation.
+Businesses that act with purpose and foresight can seize this opportunity and shape the new era of value and innovation, using AI technologies.